cmda-minor-web-1718/performance-matters-checklist/readme.md

 ### CSS

+*   Minifying CSS.
+    Minify CSS to save bytes.
+    You will have fewer lines of CSS to download and run.
 *   Add some more points here...
 *   Minify CSS and JS:
     Removing all unnecessary characters from source code without changing its functionality.